Flash Fiction: A Mountain Man Comes Home - Bill's Challenge

 A farmer plowing north of his barn

-Then nearly 50 years later outside Salient one spring day, a farmer was plowing a field just north of his barn and unearthed some human remains.
-Around the neck was a chain with a rusted old dog tag, but Davy’s name, rank and serial number were legible.
+Then one spring day nearly 50 years later outside Salient, a farmer was plowing a field just north of his barn and unearthed some human remains.
+Around the neck was a chain with an old rusted dog tag, but Davy’s name, rank and serial number were legible.
 Just barely.
 The farmer contacted the authorities, and the wheels started turning for Davy’s return to his family in the U.S.A.

 By that time, both of Davy’s parents had gone on to their heavenly rewards, but Pete was beside himself with joy that his elder brother had been found.
 Pete had regretted being too young to go to war and wished that he had been the one to die, but today he was elated to be alive.
 He was finally going to put Davey to rest in the family cemetery just on the outskirts of the little town.
 The monument was already in place in anticipation of Davy’s return.

 Nearly every able-bodied person in the little town of 259 persons eagerly awaited the arrival of the 12 noon Rock Island that day.
 They heard its whistle blowing at the crossing of highway 71, only two miles away.
 Heads turned in the direction of the noise, then hundreds of eyes watched as the train rumbled up the hill.
 It slowed as it passed the rusty abandoned old steam train that had carried Davy to war and approached the station.
 Brakes screeched and it came to a halt.

 Davy’s coffin, draped in a United States flag, was unloaded.
 The mayor spoke a welcome for the town’s long lost son.
 The local high school band played and a parade stood by to escort Davy to his final resting place in the cemetery.
 Flags waved and the crowd cheered their hero.
 Pete and Betty hugged each other and cried.